-In March 2023, the FASB issued ASU 2023-02, Investments-Equity Method and Joint Ventures (Topic 323): Accounting for Investments in Tax Credit Structures Using the Proportional Amortization Method.
+In March 2023, the Financial Accounting Standard Board ("FASB") issued Accounting Standards Update ("ASU")2023-02, Investments-Equity Method and Joint Ventures (Topic 323): Accounting for Investments in Tax Credit Structures Using the Proportional Amortization Method.
 The amendments in this Update permit reporting entities to elect to account for their tax equity investments, regardless of the tax credit program from which the income tax credits are received, using the proportional amortization method if certain conditions are met.
 The standard requires a reporting entity to disclose certain information in annual and interim reporting periods that allow investors to understand the nature of its tax equity investments and their effect on its financial position and results of operations.
 The standard is effective for annual periods beginning after December 15, 2023, and interim periods within those annual periods.
-The adoption of this standard is not expected to have a material impact on the Company's consolidated financial statements.
+The adoption of this standard did not have a material impact on the Company's consolidated financial statements.